English (ENGL)

 ENGL 339.
 Race, Gender, and Empire.
 3 Hours.

-A study of world literature (from Africa, India, Sri Lanka, South America, and the Middle East) as well as the shifting debates about postcoloniality and imperialism.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
+A study of world literature (from Africa, India, Sri Lanka, South America, and the Middle East) as well as the shifting debates about post-coloniality and imperialism.
 Category D.

 Prerequisite: Any 200-level ENGL course with a D or better.